jackson-mumper/jackson-mumper.github.io/twitter/twitter.md

 Figure 5: Hot-Spot Analysis of Twitter Activity

 While most counties had lower-than-average discussion of the metro collapse, there were a few pockets of greater activity, particularly in southern California, The San Francisco Bay area, Colorado's Front Range, Greater Sioux Falls, Oklahoma City, Dallas/Fort Worth, and eastern Idaho.
 Comparing this with data on Mexican ancestry in the United States shows interesting results.
 While some places with larger Mexican populations, such as eastern Idaho, saw greater Twitter activity, by and large Twitter activity tends to cluster more with certain urban areas rather than Mexican ancestry.
+This clustering is not the result of population differences, as the data have already been normalized.
 Further analysis is needed to determine what these cluster locations have in common between them.

 ![mexican](/assets/mexican_ancestry.png)